T. G. Waterhouse

-Thomas Greaves Waterhouse JP (22 January 1811, Conisborough, Yorkshire – 9 October 1885, London) was a prominent businessman, investor and philanthropist in early colonial South Australia arriving soon after the start of official settlement.
+Thomas Greaves Waterhouse JP (22 January 1811, Conisborough, Yorkshire – 9 October 1885, London) was a businessman, investor and philanthropist in early colonial South Australia arriving soon after the start of official settlement.
 He was one of the early shareholders of the Burra Burra Mine, and for a long time held a seat on the Directorate.
 He was also involved in the establishment of the Bank of Adelaide.

 Biography

 T. G. Waterhouse was born on 22 January 1811 in Conisborough, Yorkshire.
 Aged 29, he came to the colony of South Australia (established in 1836), on the Lysander, landing at Port Adelaide on 6 September 1840.

 He and his brother John ran a successful grocery business at the southern corner of King William Street and Rundle Street, dubbed "Waterhouse's Corner", the other side of Rundle Street (now Rundle Mall) being the veteran Beehive Corner.

 Adelaide's oldest shop (founded 1847) is Waterhouse Chambers at 42-46 King William Street.
 After twenty years in the colony he retired from business in 1861.
 Following his retirement, his affairs were managed by his eldest son Arthur.

 A member of the Wesleyan Church, he devoted one-tenth of his income to the causes of charity and religion, and did not confine his benevolence to his own Church, extending it to all charitable objects and the assistance of struggling men.